List of countries expelling Russian diplomats

-LONDON — The United States and more than a dozen European countries on Monday made coordinated announcements to expel Russian diplomats, in a show of solidarity with Britain over the nerve agent attack of a former Russian spy in England.
+LONDON — The United States and many Western countries announced they were expelling a total of more than 130 Russian diplomats, in a show of solidarity with Britain over the nerve agent attack of a former Russian spy in England.

 A look at the countries that have announced the measures, and the number of Russians they have ordered to leave: